AmazingAng/WTF-Solidity/Languages/en/48_TransparentProxy_en/readme.md

 ## Selector Clash

 In smart contracts, a function selector is the hash of a function signature's first 4 bytes.
 For example, the selector of function `mint(address account)` is `bytes4(keccak256("mint(address)"))`, which is `0x6a627842`.
-More about function selectors see [WTF Solidity Tutorial #29: Function Selectors](https://github.com/AmazingAng/WTFSolidity/blob/main/Languages/en/29_Selector_en/readme.md).
+For more about function selectors see [WTF Solidity Tutorial #29: Function Selectors](https://github.com/AmazingAng/WTFSolidity/blob/main/Languages/en/29_Selector_en/readme.md).

 Because a function selector has only 4 bytes, its range is very small.
 Therefore, two different functions may have the same selector, such as the following two functions: